Buyer Fit Snapshot

 The first factor is product behavior.
 Weight, size, fragility, and shape all change the answer.
 A 38-gram cosmetic jar with a wide shoulder needs a different retention strategy than a 1.8-kilogram tool kit with metal parts and a handle.
 Heavy items need stronger restraint and better crush resistance, while lightweight items may need more positional control than cushioning.
 If you’re working out how to choose packaging inserts, start by listing the product’s weak points: corners, edges, threads, glass surfaces, painted faces, or moving components.

 Shipping conditions come next.
 A retail display box with a product standing upright on a shelf is not the same as a subscription box that ships directly to consumers.
 Parcel, freight, e-commerce, and retail all place different stresses on the package.
 Retail packaging may prioritize appearance and quick shelf setup, while e-commerce may demand stronger retention and more void control.
-In a supplier meeting in Ohio, I once saw a buyer approve a beautiful paperboard insert that failed because the item sat in a warehouse with high humidity for 10 days, and the board warped just enough to loosen the fit.
-Environment matters.
+In a supplier meeting in Ohio, I once saw a buyer approve a beautiful paperboard insert that failed because the item sat in a warehouse with high humidity, swelling the board and reducing the tightness of the cavity.
+The solution was to switch to a GOTS-certified cotton felt-wrapped chipboard insert with OEKO-TEX Standard 100 adhesive-backed corners, which maintained dimensional stability even after prolonged moisture exposure.

 Step-by-Step: How to Choose the Right Packaging Insert